Clubs and Organizations

 Meeting Time: Tuesdays, 12:30 – 1:30 pm

-To provide prayer, retreats, services and events in the Christian tradition on and off campus.
+To provide Christian religious, social and educational events on and off campus.

 Meeting Time: Tuesdays, 12:30 pm